akshayrama/Web-Scraping-For-Price-Tracking/README.md

 ## Initial Configuration ##
 After cloning this repository, you will have to set up some inital configuration for this code to work.
 * You are required to add the URL of the Udemy course site that you wish to track.
+* You need to supply the User-Agent under headers
 * And lastly, you are requirerd to provide the path of your desirable browser's webdriver.

 The places for these provisions are mentioned as part of the code indicated by comments.